 Workers’ Compensation Claims: Asbestos Injuries

-Asbestos–related diseases typically do not develop until decades have passed from the initial asbestos exposure.
-It can take anywhere from 5–40 years to develop an asbestos–related disease.
-In many instances you may be entitled to workers' compensation benefits even if your on–the–job asbestos exposure occurred long ago.
+Asbestos-related diseases typically do not develop until decades have passed from the initial asbestos exposure.
+It can take anywhere from 5–70 years to develop an asbestos-related disease, like mesothelioma.
+Usually, you will be entitled to workers’ compensation benefits even if your on–the–job asbestos exposure occurred long ago.

-You may file a workers' compensation claim if your asbestos exposure took place during the course of private employment.
-You may also have a case against the manufacturer of the asbestos product involved.
+You may file a workers’ compensation claim even if your asbestos exposure took place during the course of private employment.
+You may also have a case against the manufacturers and suppliers of the asbestos products involved as well as other entities that disturbed asbestos in your presence.
 These are two separate actions.
-Because of our extensive experience with asbestos litigation, Brayton Purcell can effectively manage both actions.
+Because of our extensive experience with asbestos litigation, Brayton Purcell LLP can effectively manage both actions.

 How We Can Help You

-Brayton Purcell has over 30 years experience in handling workers' compensation claims based on asbestos exposure.
-We are particularly knowledgeable about asbestos–related illnesses, and can explore options that you may have beyond a workers' compensation claim.
-If you have an employment–related injury, an asbestos attorney can help you learn more about your legal workers' compensation rights.
-Contact us to discuss your potential workers' compensation claim.
+Brayton Purcell LLP has over 35 years of experience in handling workers’ compensation claims based on asbestos exposure.
+We are particularly knowledgeable about asbestos-related illnesses, like mesothelioma, and can explore options that you may have beyond a workers’ compensation claim.
+If you have an employment-related injury, an asbestos attorney can help you learn more about your legal workers’ compensation rights.
+Contact Brayton Purcell LLP today to discuss your potential workers’ compensation claim.